Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards

-\paragraph{Generalization Setting.} Unlike the oracle experiment, training and evaluation sets are now \textit{disjoint}.
-We generate synthetic training data using the constrained synthesis pipeline (\Cref{sec:environment}), varying the number of samples per workflow template (3 or 10).
-Models are evaluated on the full 1000-sample ComplexFuncBench test set.
-We compare three training strategies: supervised fine-tuning (SFT) on ground-truth trajectories, GRPO with our graduated rewards, and SFT followed by GRPO.
+We next evaluate whether models trained on \textit{disjoint} synthetic data can generalize to unseen queries.
+We generate training data using the constrained synthesis pipeline (\Cref{sec:environment}), varying samples per workflow template (3 or 10), and evaluate on the full 1000-sample ComplexFuncBench test set.
+We compare three strategies: SFT on ground-truth trajectories, GRPO with graduated rewards, and SFT followed by GRPO.

-\paragraph{Results.} \Cref{tab:synthetic-data} shows several observations: (1) SFT alone yields negligible gains or even degradation.
-Our error analysis (\Cref{tab:error-analysis}) reveals the root cause: SFT increases function selection errors at the sequence level (12.9\%$\to$28.3\% samples stopped after function error) and worsens query parameter extraction (14.7\%$\to$15.8\% error rate), suggesting that imitation learning on limited templates does not generalize well to novel query phrasings.
-Per-domain analysis (\Cref{tab:domain-analysis}) corroborates this: SFT overfits to a subset of domains while degrading on others.
-(2) GRPO with fewer samples per template (GRPO-3) sometimes outperforms more samples (GRPO-10), though results vary across models and learning rates.
-(3) Qwen2.5-7B shows the largest gain with SFT+GRPO-3 combination (+13.7\% over baseline).
+\paragraph{Results.} \Cref{tab:synthetic-data} reveals several findings.
+SFT alone yields negligible gains or even degradation: error analysis (\Cref{tab:error-analysis}) shows that SFT substantially increases function selection errors and worsens query parameter extraction, suggesting that imitation learning on limited templates does not generalize to novel query phrasings.
+Per-domain analysis (see \Cref{tab:domain-analysis} in the appendix) corroborates this, as SFT overfits to a subset of domains while degrading on others.
+GRPO with fewer samples per template sometimes outperforms more data, and Qwen2.5-7B achieves the largest gain with SFT+GRPO-3.
 These results suggest that for strong base models, direct RL training may be more effective than SFT when data is scarce.